weruharim/r4da-journey/README.md

 # r4da-journey
-My journey of learning R For Data Analysis
+My journey of learning R For Data Analysis using R for Data Science book by Hadley Wickham and Garrett Grolemund (2017).
+The book is freely accessible from https://r4ds.had.co.nz/

 ## Data Visualisation Using R